 The Institute of Museum and Library Services works to advance, support, and empower America’s museums, libraries, and related organizations through grant-making, research, and policy development.

-Get started downloading and streaming movies, audio books and eBooks through OK Virtual Library’s Overdrive.
+Get started downloading and streaming movies, audio books and eBooks through OK Virtual Library’s Overdrive and Libby App.
 Check out things for free!
 The virtual library is open – even when the library is closed.
 All you need is a library card and pin.
 Contact the library for your card number and pin at 580.726.2535.